kb2977/p8105_hw1_kb2977/HW1.md

     ##  [1] NA NA NA NA NA NA NA NA NA NA

-It is possible to convert a character vector to a factor vector to a numeric vector but it is not possible to convert a factor vector to a character vector to a numeric vector.
+Converting a character vector to a factor vector assigns a numeric category which is why this can turn into a numeric vector.
+However, when converting factor vector to character vector, there is no numeric significance and therefore outputs NA when changing factor vector to numeric vector.

 ### Problem 2

 Below is a dataframe for Problem 2:

+x: a random sample of size 1000 from a standard Normal distribution y: a random sample of size 1000 from a standard Normal distribution A logical vector indicating whether the x + y &gt; 0 A numeric vector created by coercing the above logical vector A factor vector created by coercing the above logical vector

 ``` r
 set.seed(1)